reimagined/resolve/docs/tutorial.md

 - [useCommand](api-reference.md#usecommand)

-You can render this component within MyLists as shown below:
+You can render this component within 'MyLists' as shown below:

 ##### client/components/MyLists.js